When giving back gives back: How to leverage community service in your career

 We spoke with a few career coaches and experts to discuss the value of community service and learn how it can fast-track you towards meaningful life and career opportunities.

-The case for community service: Eight reasons why volunteer opportunities benefit your career
+The case for community service: Four reasons why volunteer opportunities benefit your career

 The career experts and coaches that we consulted are no strangers to mission-driven work.
 Aside from daily interactions with students and job seekers, many of them participate in community service and volunteer work.
 Hear from a few of them as they discuss their experiences with volunteering and learn how it could make an impact on your career.